-- The Fostering Service Regulations 2011 amended July 2013 and April 2014. - The National Minimum Standards for Fostering Services (2011) - The Care Standards Act 200 - The Care Planning and Case Review (England) Regulations 2010 - The Care Planning and Case Review and Fostering Services (Miscellaneous Amendments) 2013 - The Children Act 1989 - The Children Act 1989 Guidance and Regulations Vol2:Care Planning, Placement and Case Review 2010 - Delegation of Authority: Amendments of the Children Act 1989 Guidance and Regulations Vol 4 Fostering Services 2011 - Assessment and Approval of Foster Carer: Amendment to the Children Act 1989 Vol •4 Fostering Service's 2013 - The Children and Families Act 2014 - Working Together to Safeguard Children 2018 - Social Work and Children Act 2017
+- The Fostering Service Regulations 2011 amended July 2013 and April 2014 - The National Minimum Standards for Fostering Services (2011) - The Care Standards Act 200 - The Care Planning and Case Review (England) Regulations 2010 - The Care Planning and Case Review and Fostering Services (Miscellaneous Amendments) 2013 - The Children Act 1989 - The Children Act 1989 Guidance and Regulations Vol2: Care Planning, Placement and Case Review 2010 - Delegation of Authority: Amendments of The Children Act 1989 Guidance and Regulations Vol 4 Fostering Services 2011 - Assessment and Approval of Foster Carer: Amendment to The Children Act 1989 Vol - 4 Fostering Services 2013 - The Children and Families Act 2014 - Working Together to Safeguard Children 2018 - Social Work and Children Act 2017

-The document is shared with foster carers, Ofsted, and Local Authorities.
-It will be updated annually by the management team, or if any specific areas that need to be addressed.
+The document is shared with Foster Carers, Ofsted, Local Authorities.
+It will be updated annually by the management team, or if any specific areas need to be addressed.

-We offer the best possible service to children and young people by having professional, fully trained and experienced foster carers who have their best interests at heart.
-We aim to work with foster carers.
+We offer the best possible service to children and young people by having professional, fully trained and experienced Foster Carers who have their best interests at heart.
+We aim to work with Foster Carers.

-We have Welcome Guides for all our children.
+We have welcome guides for all our children.
 Fostering can be extremely rewarding but can also be particularly challenging.
-We pride ourselves in respecting, acknowledging, and supporting all our families in the great job they do to not only keeping children safe, warm, and cared for but also valued, using a child centred approach, embracing their diversity, cultural and educational needs.
+We pride ourselves in respecting, acknowledging, and supporting all our families in the great job they do to not only keeping the children safe, warm, and cared for, but also valued, using a child-centred approach, embracing their diversity, cultural and educational needs.
 We promote social interests, hobbies, taking part in drama, sports, and music.
-All aspects of the child's societal and mental well-being will be thought through, and help and guidance will be offered and supported, giving them the best chance for a positive transition into adulthood.
+All aspects of the child's societal and mental well-being will be though through, and help and guidance will be offered and supported, giving them the best chance for a positive transition into adulthood.

-Our Aims and Objectives
+Our Aims & Objectives

 County Fostering Services Ltd aims offer an exceptional fostering service for all the carers, and children.

-Our management team and supervising social workers have an excellent understanding of fostering and some even have experienced foster caring.
-This ensures that they have a vital insight of what is expected of a foster carer and how this impacts on the families and their children.
+Our Management team and Supervising Social Workers have an excellent understanding of fostering and some even have experienced foster caring.
+This ensures that they have a vital insight of what is expected of a Foster Carer and how this impacts families and children.

-We will work hard as a team, working together to offer full 24 hour support, training, support groups, carer's supervision with a qualified social worker every month, respite, and two weeks respite or payment
+We will work hard as a team, working together to offer full 24 hour support, training, support groups, carer's supervision with a qualified Social Worker every month, respite, and two weeks respite or payment.

-As a service, we encourage all foster carers, their family and foster children to join in on family days, summer events and festival activities which the agency arranges.
-This gives the carers and children the opportunity to meet up, be supported and have fun.
+As a service, we encourage all Foster Carers, their family and foster children to join in on family days, summer events and festival activities which the agency arranges.
+This gives the carers and children an opportunity to meet up, be supported and have fun.

 Before matching any child to a carer, they will have been robustly assessed (Form F Assessment), approved (Fostering Panel) with some training completed.
-A matching process is completed to ensure that the right foster carer is matched with the child or young people.
-Our aim is to help develop the child, their self-worth, well-being, promote equality and diversity by recognising ethnic origin, religion, cultural, gender and sexuality.
-We promote Health and well-being, by keeping records/ health passport and ensure foster carers keep up with all medical appointments or therapy required.
+A matching process is completed to ensure that the right Foster Carer is matched with the child or young person.
+Our aim is to help develop the child, their self-worth, well-being, promote equality and diversity by recognising ethnic origin, religion, cultural, gender, and sexuality.
+We promote health and well-being, by keeping records/ health passport and ensure Foster Carers keep up with all medical appointments or therapy required.

-In order to review and improve the service we offer, we regularly seek feedback from the children, foster carers, Local Authorities, supervising social workers and any other agencies involved with the child.
+In order to review and improve the service we offer, we regularly seek feedback from the children, Foster Carers, Local Authorities, Supervising Social Workers and any other agencies involved with the child.

 County Fostering Services strives to offer efficient and effective delivery of high-quality fostering services, with best practice paramount.
-The service is personalised and responsive to the needs of the individual children, foster carers, and local authorities.
+The service is personalised and responsive to the needs of the individual children, Foster Carers, and Local Authorities.